Best Fencing Books To Help You Learn The Art Reviewed

 The question is, where do you begin?
 To the raw beginner of any sports, it can be intimidating to figure out where how to break into such a prestigious sport with such a set of time-honored traditions.
 Not everyone wants to schedule lessons with an instructor right off the bat.
 Sometimes you want to gather knowledge so that you can get a better idea about what you’re getting yourself into.
 We live in the information age, and knowledge is available at the stroke of a key or the click of a mouse.
 However, we also live in the age of misinformation; figuring out which source you can trust can be a headache.

 Luckily there are many trusted, vetted authors out there who have committed their knowledge to write in many different kinds of books.
 There are several different kinds of books available, depending on your skill level and intention.
 There are many great autobiographies that have been written by Olympic fencers that can give you a look at how fencing changed their lives and the effort and skills the learned from the sport.
 There are also how-to manuals and guides to teach you different drills, perries, thrusts, and more.
 No matter your need, a book has been written that can help you learn what you want to learn.
+If you are interested in fencing equipment and fencing shoes, be sure to read our other buying guides.

 Frequently Asked Questions